animal-tree/Writing-stuff/Stuff49-quick-ToE-Take-2.md

 Ultimately, it is like this for differentiability/optimizability, as the universe is constrained to limited compute.
 It is a minimalist solution for recursive improvement of qualia, a pre-existing but limited axiomatic/cosmogenic/teleological/self-creating property of reality.

-Probabilistic corpuscles with velocity and memory, 3D space, and collisions.
+Probabilistic corpuscles with velocity and memory (variationalities and linearities), 3D space (equivariances), and collisions (non-linearities).